 - Scroll down to the ‘Recent news & activity’ section

-- Make a list of all outlets that have written about the competitor recently
+- Make a list of all media outlets that have written about the competitor company recently

 For instance, here are some publications that have written about HubSpot:

 Shameless plug, but JustReachOut is the tool I made to solve this exact problem.
-It does all the searching work for you so you can focus on the outreach and relationship building.
+It does all the media opportunities searching work for you so you can focus on the outreach and relationship building.